AsahiLinux/docs/SW:Hypervisor.md

 You can run either a development kernel obtained from Apple, in which case you will have debug symbols, or use the stock kernel found in a macOS install.

+## Preparation

+You can use either your existing macOS install, or alternatively install a second copy of macOS. _Note: Apple Silicon Mac's cannot go backwards with Firmware versions for security reasons - so be careful to not just install the latest macOS version from the App Store if you wish to share code with others in the project._

+To install a second copy of macOS you will need to complete a couple of steps:
+1. Create a second Volume on your macOS partition:
+`sudo diskutil APFS addVolume disk4 APFS macOSTest -mountpoint /System/Volumes/macOSTest` Change disk4 and volume name (i.e macOSTest) for your particular system/preferences.  _Note: Don't make this a system role or it will mess with your existing system (no valid users in 1TR)_
+2. Download and install macOS.
+To download a specific version of macOS installer you can use the command `softwareupdate --fetch-full-installer --full-installer-version 12.3` substituting 12.3 for whichever version you require.
+The installer will be found in the Applications folder.
+Copy it out of here if you want to save it, otherwise it deletes itself once you have installed once.

 ## Getting the macOS development kernel and creating the kernelcache

 1. Create a macOS developer account (requires an icloud account.